RoaddogLabs/open-race-scale/electrical/pi-zero-board/README.md

 This is an early release version of the integrated control board.
 It is not yet ready for production.
 It has passed Eagle ERC and DRC for Seeed Fusion PCB.

-Forked from https://github.com/jenkinsracing/open-race-scale by Andrew Jenkins no license listed
+Forked from https://github.com/jenkinsracing/open-race-scale by Andrew Jenkins license OSHW/public domain, software LGPL 2.0.

 Uses Pi Zero and integrated HX711 amps instead of Pi 3 and HX711 carrier boards.